This department supervises the following degree programs and certificates:

-M.Ed. in Curriculum and Instruction – The program area of curriculum and instruction offers a 36-hour master's degree that is designed to meet the diverse needs of professional educators in elementary, secondary, and post-secondary education.
+M.Ed. in Curriculum and Instruction.
+The program area of curriculum and instruction offers a 36-hour master's degree that is designed to meet the diverse needs of professional educators in elementary, secondary, and post-secondary education.
 Thesis and non-thesis options are available.
+This degree also is offered online with specializations in language and literacy and bilingual education.
 Further information and application forms are available at www.educ.ttu.edu/edci.

 Middle-level students are required to take ECE 5332, PHYS 5300, and EDCI 6306 in addition to the nine core courses.